CarolineGraebelBHT/MasterProjectSonarQube/README.md

 <a name="code-smell-prediction"></a>
 ## Predicting the amount of Code Smells
 For predicting how many code smells are to be expected in a commit depending on the software metrics measured by SonarQube, different models are fitted and compared to find an option that succeeds at predicting the amount of code smells the best. <br>
 Since correlation analysis showed that the amount of code smells correlates highly with a lot of metrics, a simple linear regression model is tried.
 Furthermore, a generalised additive model is chosen for its ability to model the relationship between the label and each predictor individually.
 Projection pursuit regression is used to explore whether a dimension reduction is useful for a better model performance.
-Lastly, XGBoost is used for its generally strong performance and ability to handle missing values.
+XGBoost is used for its generally strong performance and ability to handle missing values.
+Lastly, a support vector machine is fitted.

 <a name="data-prep-cs"></a>
 ### Data preparation for models